schahriar/blackwall/README.md

 # Methods

-**addPolicy:** (name:String || policy:Object, rules:Array, options:Object, priority:Float) RETURNS: Policy:Object - *Creates a new Policy with the given rules and priority.
-Note that policy names require to be completely unique, otherwise conflicts may occur.*
+**policy:** (name:String, rules:Array, options:Object, priority:Float) RETURNS: Policy:Object - *Creates a new Policy with the given rules and priority.*

+**policy->swap** (policy:Object) - *Swaps this policy with another.
+This also affects all enforced frameworks, rules, options, etc.*

 **removePolicy:** (name:String || policy:Object) - *Removes a Policy.*